dr-matt-smith/php-symfony-6-book/04_appendices/2_composer.md

-# The Composer andd Symfony command line tools\label{cli_tools}
+# The Composer command line tool\label{cli_tools}

+## Preparation

+ensure you have PHP working correctly before attempting to install the Composer CLI application.

 ## Composer
 Composer is a **fantastic** PHP tool for managing project dependencies (the libraries and class packages used by OO PHP projects).

+The Composer tool is actually a **PHAR** (PHP Archive) - i.e. a PHP application packaged into a single file.
+So ensure you have PHP installed and in your environment **path** before attempting to install or use Composer.

-1. ensure that Composer is up to date by running:
+1. after installation ensure that Composer is always up-to-date by running:

     ```bash
         composer self-update